ochornenko/DropdownGridMenu/README.md

 # DropdownGridMenu

 Dropdown grid menu for iOS written in Swift.
-A Menu can be presented from a navigation bar button item, in fullscreen or in a popover.
+The menu can be presented from a navigation bar button item, in fullscreen or in a popover.

 <br />
 <p align="center">